Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Where to stay in Ljubljana

 As a travel blogger, I always pay for my stays and try to get the most from the rooms I rent.
-Although I found Ljubljana reasonably priced, I must point out that accommodation prices in the city center are steep.
+Although I found Ljubljana reasonably priced, I must point out that accommodation in the city center is steeply priced.

 Obviously, when you are traveling abroad, the best option is to stay somewhere downtown.
-It will save you time, and you’ll be close to places of interest.
+It will save you time and keep you close to places of interest.
 After searching extensively on Booking.com, I decided to stay at Ella’s Castle View Apartment.
 It was a great choice!
 The apartment is on the fourth floor of a residential building and enjoys views towards the castle’s hill.
 The bedroom was spacious, and the living room was a great place to unwind after a long day out.
-Overall, it was a great stay; I highly recommend staying there if you find it available.
+Overall, it was a great stay; I highly recommend it if it’s available.

 You can book Ella’s Castle View Apartment here.